Defective Product Accident Lawyer in Ocala, Florida

 Here are some examples of lawsuits that accident victims filed who used a defective product:

-• In one of the earlier major product liability lawsuits, drivers of the Ford Pinto and their families obtained large verdicts against Ford because the gas tank placement led to explosions when another car crashed into it.
+• In one of the earlier major product liability lawsuits, drivers and passengers of the Ford Pinto and their families obtained large verdicts against Ford because the gas tank placement led to explosions when another car crashed into it.

 • Polaris, the maker of off-road vehicles, is routinely sued for accidents involving its vehicles, including numerous recent lawsuits where its ATVs caught fire.